garretth95/Digital-Democracy-API/README.md

 > GRANT ALL PRIVILEGES ON somedatabase.* TO someuser@'somehostname' IDENTIFIED BY 'password';
 > FLUSH PRIVILEGES;

-'somehostname' being your public IP and 'sumeuser' being admin
+'somehostname' being your public IP and 'someuser' being admin

 now you can run from your local IDE